magnate3/raspberry-pi-os-qemu/docs/lesson04a/rpi-os.md

 }
 ```

-It just keeps printing on the screen characters from the array, that is passed as an argument The first time it is called with the argument "12345" and second time the argument is "abcde".
+It just keeps printing characters from the array, which is passed as an argument.
+Task 1 is created with the argument "12345" and task 2 is with the argument "abcde".
 After printing out a string, a task yields to others by calling `schedule()`.
-If our scheduler implementation is correct, we should see on the output from both threads.
+If our scheduler implementation is correct, both threads will take turns to print strings.

 ### Switching tasks (sched.c & sched.S)